Education in South Sudan

 Progress to date includes:

-- Basic literacy and numeracy strategy for early grades were prepared and approved.
+- Basic literacy and numeracy strategy for early grades were prepared and approved and 2,611 primary schools have received the literacy and numeracy tools and use them in classrooms,

-- Literacy and numeracy kits in 5 languages and English developed and approved, and have been distributed to 1,000 schools.
+- Literacy and numeracy kits in 5 languages and English were developed and approved, and have been distributed to 2,611 schools,

-- Primary 3 literacy and numeracy assessments conducted in 5 national languages (Bari, Dinka, Nuer, Toposa and Zande) & English, Literacy and numeracy strategy developed.
+- Primary 3 literacy and numeracy assessments were conducted in 5 national languages (Bari, Dinka, Nuer, Toposa and Zande) & English, Literacy and numeracy strategy was developed,

-- 8,540 primary school leaders were trained to strengthen the national systems (of which 1195 are women)
+- 8,970 primary school leaders were trained to strengthen the national systems,

-- 526 school supervisors and inspectors were trained to strengthen school inspection and supportive supervision
+- 170 school supervisors and inspectors were trained to strengthen school inspection and supervision (for a total of 696 trained under the GPEP program),

-- 19 primary schools that meet child-friendly-school criteria were constructed
+- 23 primary schools with 184 classrooms that meet child-friendly-school criteria were constructed,